-http://gulfcoastbigband.com/wp-json/oembed/1.0/embed?url=http://gulfcoastbigband.com/scholarship-program/ I finally braved the challenge of attempting my mom’s tasty Chocolate Mint Snappers recipe.
+http://gulfcoastbigband.com/wp-json/oembed/1.0/embed?url=http://gulfcoastbigband.com/scholarship-program/ straight from the source I finally braved the challenge of attempting my mom’s tasty Chocolate Mint Snappers recipe.
 I never saw my mom actually prepare these cookies.
 Their creation was a wonderful mystery.
 I would arrive home from school, dart in the backdoor, and find them to have magically appeared, stored in a washed-out ice cream bucket near the pantry.
 Unfortunately, for as suddenly they would arrive, they disappeared just as fast.
 Everyone loved them.
 And they were a favorite of one of my brothers.
 So much so, I remember my mother sending me on roller skates to hand-deliver a bucket of them to his dorm room at the local college.
 She gave me the strict instruction to deliver the package directly to him…NOT to just anyone on his floor for fear he’d never get a taste.
 The bucket arrived safely, of course (albeit five or six cookies lighter).

 I got a 100 on my math test.